shey-kail/my-lazyvim/README.md

 # 💤 my-lazyvim

-this project is my neovim configs that based on [LazyVim](https://github.com/LazyVim/LazyVim)
+this project is my neovim configs that based on [LazyVim](https://github.com/LazyVim/LazyVim), and I have made some changes to it.
+People who use neovim for Rust, Python or R development is recommended to use this project.

 ## model enabled